-The early cancels are the result of the post office practics associated with the public´s use of letterboxes located on board mail-carryind ships.
-The earliest recorded
+The early cancels are the result of the post office practice associated with the use of public letter boxes located on board mail-carrying ships.

-cancels from St.Croix is Christiansted January, 23 and Frederiksted on February 7.
-Both were mailed from St.Thomas without being canceled there.
+The earliest recorded cancels from St.Croix is a partial cancelled Christiansted January 21 and covers cancelled Christiansted January 23 and Frederiksted February 7.
+All were mailed from St.Thomas without being canceled there.